finos/common-domain-model/documentation/source/cdm-overview.rst

 The ISDA CDM Distribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-* The ISDA CDM distribution is openly accessible to all industry participants and can be downloaded from the `CDM Portal <https://portal.cdm.rosetta-technology.io>`_.
+The ISDA CDM distribution is openly accessible to all industry participants and can be downloaded from the `CDM Portal <https://portal.cdm.rosetta-technology.io>`_.
 The ISDA CDM is distributed subject to the ISDA CDM open source licence.

-* Information on how to access the CDM Java distribution can be found here: `CDM Java Distribution Guidelines <cdm-guidelines.html>`_

 Components
 """"""""""